smartdevcode/entrust/README.md

 $user->can("manage_users"); // false
 ```

-You can have as many `Role`s as you want for each `User` and vice versa.
+You can have as many `Role`s was you want in each `User` and vice versa.

 More advanced checking can be done using the awesome `ability` function.
 It takes in three parameters (roles, permissions, options).
 `roles` is a set of roles to check. `permissions` is a set of permissions to check.